Get Help Now

 Children of Hope: 1 (877) 796-HOPE (4673)

 Long Island Crisis Center, in partnership with the AMT Children of Hope Foundation, responds 24/7 to calls from pregnant women and those who have just given birth who wish to give up their newborns under the Safe Haven law (New York State, July, 2000).
 Counselors provide free, anonymous and confidential counseling, information and referrals.

 In partnership with the Town of Huntington Youth Bureau, Long Island Crisis Center counselors provide free, confidential crisis intervention counseling 24/7 for Huntington Township residents.
 This hotline also answers evening and weekend calls for Huntington Sanctuary, a counseling agency for runaway youth.

-Recognized as Nassau County’s primary crisis intervention hotline, LICC has joined forces with the Long Island Railroad to provide suicide prevention services on a dedicated telephone hotline that is advertised at LIRR train stations and platforms for callers who are in emotional distress or feeling suicidal.
+In partnership with the Long Island Railroad, LICC provides suicide prevention services on a dedicated telephone hotline advertised at LIRR train stations and platforms for callers who are in emotional distress or feeling suicidal.
 Callers connect with trained counselors who can provide immediate assistance and referral to support services or emergency intervention.